magento/merchdocs/src/stores/security-session-management.md

 title: Session Management
 ---

-Session management is an anti-denial of service (DoS) best practice for API security.
+[Session management](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html) is as anti-denial of service (DoS) best practice for API security.
+A session represents the amount of time a visitor spends on your site.

 Use the following configuration settings to limit the maximum session size for Admin users and storefront visitors:

 - **Max Session Size in Admin**—Limit the maximum sessions size in bytes.
 Use `0` to disable.
 - **Max Session Size in Storefront**—Limit the maximum sessions size in bytes.
 Use `0` to disable.